jayskhatri/Super-Market-Management/README.md

   </a>
 </p>

 > It&#39;s my 2nd sem project on super market management which is in c++.
+Simple billing and market management project in c++.
+It has admin panel where admin can manage stock of items and customer can buy the items.
+Bill is auto generated.
 Just clone the Repository and run the main cpp file with gcc

 ### 🏠 [Homepage](https://github.com/jayskhatri/Super-Market-Management)